BenjiBenji20/smart_traffic_monitoring_system/README.md

    - The server runs on port 8000 by default.
 If you change it, update the client-side code (e.g., in JavaScript files) to match the new port.

 2. **Access the Web App**:
-   - Open a browser and go to `http://localhost:8000` for the admin dashboard.
+   - Open a browser and go to `use your browser domain` for the admin dashboard.
    - For public mobile access, use a mobile device or responsive view.

 3. **IoT Device Setup**:
-   - Configure the Raspberry Pi Zero 2 W with CSI Camera to stream video to the server (refer to scripts in `/script` for integration).
+   - Follow the guide to setup the Raspberry Pi Zero 2 W + CSI Camera Module:
+   <a href="https://github.com/BenjiBenji20/RPi-Zero-2-W-MJPEG-Streaming.git" target="_blank">Configure RPi Zero 2 W</a>

 ## Project Structure